psyvalvrave/KillDrLuckyJavaProject/README.md

 I have two different example run to show the game
 1. example_run_m3.txt is a run with all new add game functions display (Move Pet, Attack, Pet, Display info for each turn, etc).
 We can see for each human turn, they will see their location and what items they are carrying.
 In turn 2, computer player just start attacking since he is in the same room with the target.
 Since he does not have any item, so he just attack with bare hand and make 1 damage.
 Though there are other player(Move Pet Human) in neighbor room Dinning Hall, the pet in the target room block his sight so the attack was successful.
 In turn 3, the Move Pet Human player is in the same room as the pet, so he successfully move the pet to the other position(Lancaster Room with ID 10).
 In turn 7, the player Attack Human put 10 in command line to check the target info, and once he realizes he is in the same room with target, he simply uses Trowel he previously picked up to attack and deal 2 damage.
 Since it took too long to finish the entire game, the game is being forced to quit by putting 0.
 2. example_run_m3 - One_Shot.txt is the other run with modified item damage.
 The two item in Carriage House Big Red Hammer and Chain Saw were being modified to have murder point 51, which potentially will one shot the target.
 The first 2 turns just allow the player to pick up both item.
 In turn 3, he just one of item to kill the target.
 The game end message is displayed when target's health drops to 0.
 It declares winner name One Shot.

+### Example Run Explain for m4
+This is a GUI base game, so the example_run is not txt anymore.
+I have a folder in res called example_run.
+All the screenshot in it represent an action for the game, and the image file name is that action.
+Go through all images can have better understanding of the game.
+All images are the all available actions for the current version of the game.